need4swede/wiki-go/data/documents/settings/backup/document.md

 **Replace Device Overrides** choice also syncs.
 Mac is reserved for future macOS support.

-A server-wide automatic assignment is a live managed layer rather than a sync change.
+A global automatic assignment is a live managed layer rather than a sync change.
+An unassigned Server Profile stays out of the account until an administrator explicitly adds it to that user.
 A personal automatic assignment wins over an optional global one.
 A per-user required assignment wins over a global required assignment.
 If no profile is assigned for this device class, Neptune uses ordinary settings;
 Server Defaults only seed those settings during first setup and are not reapplied when Auto is selected.

+Optional personal or Server Profile assignments require the recipient's Pro entitlement before they apply.
+A matching Required assignment is the managed exception and works for Free recipients.
+Required scope is currently the user plus device class, so it affects every matching device for that account rather than one particular physical device.

+Offline clients keep the last Required policy and matching definition they successfully reconciled for the same server, user, and device class.
+If Neptune has never verified the matching definition, it does not invent profile values;
+it retries when the server is reachable.
+A server, account, backend-generation, or device-class change releases the old managed overlay.

 Leaving a named profile does not request a fresh cloud restore.
 Neptune reveals the newest regular synchronized values it has already observed, falling back